Tips to Improve your NMR Experience

 Power at Your Fingertips

-The alternative way to open a spectrum, if it has already been processed with iNMR in the past, is through the dialog Edit/Search..., which is empowered by Speclight.
-You can also use Speclight as a stand-alone spring-board.
+The alternative way to open a spectrum, if it has already been processed with iNMR in the past, is through the dialog Edit/Search....
+You can also use the Search module to browse your whole spectroscopic archive.
 You can search spectra by any combination of a dozen of properties (nucleus, chemical formula, substructure, name, date, field, etc...).
 The search can be confined to a single folder or extended to a whole network!

 Open them All